 Weed and feed fertilizers have two benefits, explained in the name: They feed your lawn while also killing existing weeds.
 Some of these fertilizers kill weeds by sticking to the weed leaves, so it’s important to apply when the grass is wet from morning dew or after a quick sprinkling.

-Tip: Don’t water your lawn for 24 hours after applying a weed and feed, as the water can wash away the weed control particles before they can get to work.
+Tip: Don’t water your lawn for 24 hours after applying a weed and feed product, as the water can wash away the weed control particles before they can get to work.

 Feed Only Fertilizers

-Feed only fertilizers are great if your lawn is weed free and you just want to feed it to thicken your grass, crowd out new weeds and strengthen your lawn to help protect it against future problems.
+Feed only fertilizers are great if your lawn is weed-free and you just want to feed it to thicken your grass, crowd out new weeds and strengthen your lawn to help protect it against future problems.
 These fertilizers can be used on any grass type during any season.
-Check manufacturer's instructions for specific application details.
+Check the manufacturer's instructions for specific application details.

 The type of grass you have determines the type fertilizer you should use and how often you should use it.
 There are a variety of fertilizers to choose from to suit your lawn’s needs, including:

-- Liquid fertilizer: works and absorbs quickly, so you may need to reapply every few weeks.
+- Liquid fertilizer: works and absorbs quickly, so you may need to reapply every few weeks or as directed on the label.

-- Granular fertilizer: absorbs into the ground more slowly and may require less application than liquid fertilizers.
-Granular fertilizer is also easier to control than liquid.
+- Granular fertilizer: absorbs into the ground more slowly and may require less frequent application than liquid fertilizer.
+Granular fertilizer is easier to control than liquid.

 Before you fertilize your lawn, do a soil test to determine the pH level of your soil.
-The pH, or the acidity level, of your soil has a lot to do with how well your plants grow.
-By understanding the pH level, you can get the most appropriate fertilizer for your lawn.
-One of the most efficient ways to test your soil is by using a pH test kit.
-The pH is tested on a scale of 0 (most acidic) to 14 (most alkaline).
-Plants grow best in soil between 6 and 7 (neutral).
+The pH, or acidity level, of your soil has a lot to do with how well plants and grasses grow.
+If the pH is too high or too low, your lawn can’t properly utilize the fertilizer you give it.